British Rail Class 180: Grand Central

 Prior to entering service with Grand Central, the fleet was subject to modification work undertaken by Railcare, during which it was outfitted with Wi-Fi and at-seat sockets, amongst other changes to the amenities.
 In August 2011, one of the initial two units, 180112, was named James Herriot at a ceremony held at London King's Cross; it was also the first train to carry Grand Central's new logo and orange stripe livery.
-During September 2009, the units entered revenue service in September 2009, while the Bradford service was launched on 23 May 2010.
+The units entered revenue service in September 2009, while the Bradford service was launched on 23 May 2010.

 Other sets also received individual names.
 During October 2010, 180107 was named Hart of the North as a result of a public competition conducted through the Hartlepool Mail, while 180105 became as The Yorkshire Artist by the artist Ashley Jackson in October 2011, and 180108 was named William Shakespeare during April 2018.

 From July 2016, the train operator Arriva Rail North operated a peak morning working between Halifax and Leeds via Bradford, which was worked using a single Class 180 set that was subleased from Grand Central.
 This arrangement released other DMUs to cover the reduction in the number of units available to hire from TransPennine Express.

 During 2017, Grand Central received the remaining five Class 180s that had been previously operated by First Great Western.
 Their arrival permitted not only the replacement of the company's HST fleet but also the expansion of its services.
 In 2018, a refurbishment programme for all 10 of Grand Central's sets commenced at Arriva TrainCare, Eastleigh.

 In August 2023 Grand Central leased two of the sets which had been withdrawn by East Midlands Railway in May that same year.

+Grand Central will replace its Class 180 fleet with new Class 820 Tri-Mode trains.